MicrosoftDocs/dynamics-365-project-operations/articles/revenue-recognition/Revenuerecogntionforcontractlines.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios_

-To use **Contract line-based revenue recognition with Project operations,** feature **Enable contract line-based revenue recognition with Project Operations for non-stocked/ resource-based scenarios** should be enabled.
-Once this feature is enabled, then it can't be disabled further.
-All the older projects or revenue recognition projects can be managed in an older manner.
+To use the **Contract line-based revenue recognition with Project operations** feature, activate **Enable contract line-based revenue recognition with Project Operations for non-stocked/resource-based scenarios**.
+Once this feature is enabled, it can't be disabled.
+All of the older projects or revenue recognition projects can be managed.

-Once this feature is enabled then **Dynamics 365 for Finance** generates the revenue recognition for each contract line which is used as a fixed price billing method only.
+When this feature is enabled, Microsoft Dynamics 365 for Finance only generates the revenue recognition for each contract line that's used as a fixed price billing method.

-This feature allows us to recognize the revenue recognition for each contract line associated with the contract.
-It provides flexibility to define different revenue recognition methods per contract line and **Dynamics 365 for Finance** generates and posts the revenue recognition amounts accordingly.
+This feature allows you to recognize the revenue for each contract line that's associated with the contract.
+Contract line-based revenue recognition provides the flexibility to define different revenue recognition methods for contract line, then Dynamics 365 for Finance generates and posts the revenue recognition amounts accordingly.

 ## Fixed price revenue estimate project with contract line